filipeom/RC/README.md

 # RC Cloud Backup

-Simple networking application that allows users to backup the contetns of a specified local directory using a cloud service.
+Simple networking application that allows users to backup the contents of a specified local directory using a cloud service.
 ## Getting Started